As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Diorite is a plutonic igneous rock composed mainly of feldspar, hornblende, and pyroxene.
 When the same magma erupts to the surface, the rock it forms is called andesite.

 Andesite is lighter colored than basalt because it contains less iron and more silica and may have a salt and pepper appearance.
-Diorite polishes as well and has been cut into cabochons and used as a gemstone occasionally.
+Diorite polishes have been used as well, and they have been cut into cabochons and used as a gemstone occasionally.

 In Australia, there is a beautiful form of diorite that contains sizeable pink feldspar crystals.
 It has been called pink marshmallow stone and is cut into cabochons.